Category Archives: Chasing Atlantis

 At the time, I wasn’t certain where we would be with the documentary.
 I certainly didn’t think it would become the grand adventure that we’ve been on since the launch of Shuttle Atlantis.
-However, I did think that if we were still working on the film by the date of the Great American Solar Eclipse, then I really wanted to be there to see it.
+However, I did think that if we were still working on the film by the date of the Great American Solar Eclipse, then I really wanted to be there.

 This coming Monday, August 21st, is predicted to witness the largest migration of people to see spectacle of nature in human history.
 The path of totality, the region where the sun will appear completely eclipsed by the Moon, crosses the United States from Oregon to South Carolina and we’ll be in the path!

 We have secured press credentials for Oregon Solar Fest.
 Madras, Oregon is one of the hot spots along the path of totality given it’s record of clear skies for this time of the year.
 Protected by the mountain ranges from the more rainy coastal weather, we are aiming for clear skies while we bring our camera gear; one wide angle shot of the sun with the crowds with another camera set up to my telescope for a close up as the Moon crosses the sun.
 If you’re going to be in Madras, be sure to connect with us on social media.

 Inspired by Brian Cox’s video, I think we’re in for a life changing experience.
 Paul was able to contact Christopher Titus-King, the Director of Photography on the shoot with Brian in India who gave us some pointers on gear and setup for the Eclipse in Madras.
 Christopher’s memory was drawn to the silence; a silence that swept over the crowd of thousands as the Sun vanished.

 We will keep everybody in the loop on Facebook, Twitter, and Instagram as we head down to Madras on the 19th.
 Be sure to watch this incredible spectacle of nature!
 (With safety glasses of course!)